-The Entertainment Destination Center (EDC) is a project that draws people to Paducah's downtown, strengthens existing local businesses, and attracts new entrepreneurs.
-This Center boosts existing restaurant and hospitality industries by allowing customers to take to-go alcoholic drinks in designated cups from participating businesses and stroll our historic streets, browse the windows of our local boutiques, watch the towboats on the river, and partake in outdoor events.
+Overview The Entertainment Destination Center (EDC) draws people to Paducah's downtown, strengthens existing local businesses, and attracts new entrepreneurs.
+This Center boosts existing restaurant and hospitality industries by allowing customers to take to-go alcoholic drinks in designated cups from participating businesses and stroll our historic streets, browse the windows of our local boutiques, shop at participating businesses with your favorite beverage, watch the towboats on the river, and partake in outdoor events.

-Designated To-Go Cups The City is designing to-go cups specific to downtown Paducah for the participating businesses.
+Designated To-Go Cups The City designed to-go cups specific to downtown Paducah for the participating businesses.
 The drinks must stay in the Destination Center.
 Beverages purchased outside the Center are prohibited.
-The cups cannot be refilled or brought into establishments.
+The cups cannot be refilled or brought into non-participating establishments.
 Please dispose of them properly within the Destination Center.

 Boundary The Destination Center covers a large section of downtown (see map) stretching down Broadway from 5th Street to the river and from Clark Street toward the Convention Center complex.
 It excludes the residential areas in Lowertown.
 Signs have been installed at the boundaries to educate the public on boundary limits and the days and times of operation.